 Here's the core issue: telecom infrastructure and fees vary depending on whether you're calling a landline or a mobile number.

 As a result, calling a mobile number abroad often costs 2–3× more than calling a landline in the same country.
+This pricing structure is one of the confusing aspects of international calling rates that catches many people off guard.

 Let's take a look at current per-minute rates via ZenCall to see the difference: